versionone/openAgile/VersionOne/Artifacts/KanbanBoard.md

 * Should we hold items in tested until they are published in a release?
 Can Jenkins close items as part of the promotion job?
 Should it?
 * How do we account for stoptheline?
 Is it a feature of the Kanban Board or something more (signals in HipChat, email, etc)?
 * GitHub considers Pull Requests as Issues.
 How can we better account for this?
 Unsolicited Pull Requests are work.
 But most of ours are in context of an existing issue.
 Do we need to account for this on the board?
+* What about estimates?
+If we need them, I suggest estimates are part of prioirization, so should be exit criteria for `prioritized`.